LEONARDO-Quant/Customer-Segmentation-and-Value-Prediction/README.md

   <img src="docs/banner" alt="Bannière du projet" width="1000" height="250"/>
 </p>

-# 🧠 Customer Segmentation & Value Prediction with PySpark
+# Customer Segmentation & Value Prediction with PySpark

-## 📌 Overview

 This project leverages **PySpark** to segment customers and predict high-value profiles using machine learning.

+## Goal: 🎯

+Segment the dataset to identify high-value profiles and customers at risk of churn.

-👉 Goal: **optimize marketing decisions with data-driven insights at scale**
+Optimize marketing decisions with data-driven insights at scale

----

 ## ⚙️ Tech Stack